No Mr. China this is not done, says India - your true face is exposed! Amb Vishnu Prakash

 It is not 1962 for both nations.
 We are in a defensive position and hence better off in some ways.
 When you are on the offensive and want to engage tactically and militarily, you need greater capabilities.
 When, on the defensive, you can manage with lesser resources, Prakash says.

 We have the resources, the political will to thwart them.
 At Galwan Valley, what happened on June 15 was unfortunate.
 They outnumbered our men, but our soldiers showed a great amount of valour and discipline.
 We fought back and gave them as good as we get.
-India, will defend and will never let the perception at the LAC change.
+India will defend and will never let the perception at the LAC change.

 Prakash, adds that it cannot be business as usual.
 We cannot trust them as they have thrown all agreements signed with them in the past 30 years out of the window.